Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 - Audit scope limited to verification of Software usage and compliance with license restrictions
 - Remote audit methods are permitted (e.g., usage logs, deployment verification)
 - If an audit reveals that Licensee underpaid fees by more than five percent (5%) for the audited period or materially violated the license restrictions (meaning a violation that is significant, substantial, or has a material adverse effect on Licensor's rights or interests), Licensee shall reimburse Licensor's reasonable audit costs (not to exceed the amount of underpaid fees) in addition to paying any unpaid fees
-- Licensee must provide reasonable cooperation (including making relevant personnel available during normal business hours) and access to relevant records, logs, and documentation reasonably necessary to verify compliance
+- Licensee must provide full cooperation (including making relevant personnel available during normal business hours) and access to all relevant records, logs, and documentation necessary to verify compliance.
+Licensee's failure to provide such cooperation and access constitutes a Material Breach.
 - If Licensee refuses to provide access, documentation, or cooperation reasonably required for an audit, such refusal constitutes a Material Breach.
 In that case, Licensor may terminate this License and invoice Licensee for an estimated usage amount based on available information, and Licensee shall pay such invoice within thirty (30) days unless the parties agree in writing to a different resolution

 **Confidentiality:** All audit information shall be treated as confidential and used solely for compliance verification.